NaixGames/Polycosmos/README.md

 - Archipelago Client is a .py app that can communicate with an Archipelago server to send and receive items.
 This server also deals with game randomization (ie, what item corresponds to which other player item).

+# Financial support

+I do not expect financial support from this, but in case you want to support this or my GameDev adventures, you can give a TwitchSub on https://www.twitch.tv/naixsgames